 All of this however was in the 1970s.
-So who was this Jack Leslie character, and how is it that hardly anyone knows of his selection a half-Century earlier?
+So who was Jack Leslie and how is it that hardly anyone knows of his selection a half-Century earlier?
+(2)

 Well Jack Leslie was selected, but then never got to play.
-It turns out that when the selection board (an amateurish affair at the time) took a look at Jack Leslie, there was an abrupt change of heart, and there is no avoiding the fact that it was the realisation that Jack Leslie was a “person of colour” that was the significant factor.
+It turns out that when the selection board took a look at Jack Leslie, there was an abrupt change of heart, and there is no avoiding the fact that it was the realisation that Jack Leslie was a “person of colour” that was the significant factor.
 You can understand why the FA are not keen to promote that fact, with the underlying prejudice that operated to Jack Leslie’s detriment at that time.

 But a look at Jack’s career reveals an incredible story – how the boy from Canning Town, London ended up in Plymouth as part of an Argyle team that beat Man United and toured South America playing international sides.
 His stats are phenomenal.
-Jack Leslie is not a footballing legend.
+Jack Leslie is not exactly a footballing legend, even in Plymouth.
 But he should be.

-Matt and I decided that we should try and do something to raise awareness of Jack Leslie and get some recognition of his achievements, if only at his adopted home club of Plymouth Argyle.
+Matt and I decided that we should try and do something to raise awareness of Jack Leslie and get some recognition of his achievements, starting at his adopted home club of Plymouth Argyle.

 We managed to get in contact with club chairman Simon Hallett.
 To our surprise, and his credit, the club were already in the process of recognising Jack, by naming the board-room in the newly-completed grandstand after him.
+I’ve been to see it – it’s great, and a huge credit to the club and it’s chairman.
 However, rightly or wrongly despite the club’s efforts and press release which had local coverage there was little wider interest, and the Jack Leslie story remains largely unknown.
-There is still no public facing acknowledgement of the Jack Leslie story.
+There is still no publicly accessible acknowledgement of the Jack Leslie story.